Charities and community groups get together to action the climate movement in Scotland

 A variety of charities and groups across Scotland will take part in Climate Fringe Week in different ways.
 For example:

 The Arkbound Foundation, a charity publisher, will have a book launch for their upcoming publication entitled ‘Climate Adaptation: Accounts of Resilience, Self-Sufficiency and Systems Change’.
-Emily Andrews, its Project Manager, said: “The book will cover case studies from 18 different authors from around the world, detailing ways to build adaptation and resilience, as well as looking at alternative socio-economic models based on zero waste, cooperation and sharing.”
+Emily Andrews, its Project Manager, said: “The book will cover case studies from over 20 different authors from around the world, detailing ways to build adaptation and resilience, as well as looking at alternative socio-economic models based on zero waste, cooperation and sharing.”

 Take One Action will present a special evening of short films and performances as part of its 2021 Film Festival.
 Presented in association with ÚNA Fest, the programme will centre on climate justice, creativity and solidarity, to “celebrate our ability to re-imagine a new faith in nature,” according to Tamara Van Strijthem, Take One Action’s Executive Director.

 Time for Change Argyll & Bute are planning an event to bring together people from different industries and areas of expertise and get them talking about working together on climate solutions in Argyll and Bute.
 The event organiser, Freya Aitchison said: “By starting conversations about the climate crisis and showing that people care, we want to play our part in encouraging our elected representatives to take more action.”